Our Responsibility for our Environment (2)

 5. Effects on our oceans: animals die, and biodiversity is reduced.

-I would like in this section of my talk to focus on the harm being done to the oceans and life in the sea, as I believe that most of us do not appreciate how important the sea is to our survival.
+I would like, just for a few moments, to focus on the harm being done to the oceans and life in the sea, as I believe that most of us do not appreciate how important the sea is to our survival.

 Plastic is killing more than 1.1 million seabirds and animals every year.
 One of the main problems is fishing gear – nets especially, which can trap mammals such as dolphins as well as birds.